mihaelamunteanu/PersonalRecord/README.md

 - versiune DB in tabel nou
 - DB installation procedure
 - doc
-- testsicon to run app
+- test icon to run app
 - organize folders for Db
 - sav and open files naming convention and folder
+- order by

 #08.01.2018